 Perfect to top pretty much everything you can think of.
 I even sneak a bit straight from the jar sometimes!

-As I mentioned, Mexican salsa macha is quite similar to chili crisp, a condiment popular throughout much of China.
+As I mentioned, Mexican Salsa Macha is similar to chili crisp, a condiment popular throughout much of China.

 You may have tried the popular Lao Gan Ma chili crisp, which became a trending topic during the pandemic for use on anything from avocado toast to ice cream (yes, really, ice cream).

-The base for salsa macha and chili crisp is the same: dried chili peppers and oil.
+The base for Salsa Macha and chili crisp is the same: dried chile peppers and oil.
 Both also contain fried garlic and may have sesame seeds.

 However, there are several differences: